Kashubian Embroidery

 • Black symbolizes the earth

-The tradition of Kashubian embroidery was started by the Norbertine sisters in Żukowo around 1209.
+The tradition of Kashubian embroidery was started by the Norbertine nuns in Żukowo around 1209.
 Initially, the sisters embroidered motifs in one color, decorated with silver or gold threads and they primarily embroidered bonnets and vestments.
 The nuns also taught peasants’ daughters the art.
 The convent closed in 1834 but the women they taught continued to pass the tradition to their daughters and eventually, the Zukowo school of embroidery was formed.

 There were schools and centers of embroidery in Żuków, Wdzydze, Puck, Wejherów, Tuchola, Słupsk and Bytów.
 Each of them had a different color scheme, and particular schools can be recognized on the basis of the designs used.
+One thing that varies according to region is the proportion of colors:

 Book about Kashubian Embroidery